florestan-fl/vimdeo/README.md

 In video mode, press 'q' or click on the cross to quit.
 Press ' ' to pause and resume.
 In image mode, do not press the cross (known bug), press 'q' instead.

+# Requirements
+You can find the requirements in `autoload/vimdeo.vim`